widberg/fmtk/docs/source/fuelcontrolcodes.rst

    |

 Zero-width space.
-Invisible non-whitespace character with a zero width.
+Invisible non-whitespace character with a width of zero.
 This may have other uses.

 .. code-block:: c